Eyevinn/media-event-filter/README.md

 Does not support native HTML5 MSE controls (`<video controls>`).
 It works, but event sequence will strictly follow EPAS in all browsers.

+Does not support re-using the same video element.

+Does not support restarting the video after end of stream has been reached.

 ## Usage

 `// TODO add npm/yarn installation instructions`